The Horror That Is Buying Hemorrhoid Cream

-What I didn’t get in stretch marks from pregnancy and childbirth, I got in hemorrhoids.
+What I didn’t get in stretch marks from pregnancy and childbirth, I got in pregnancy hemorrhoids.
 The painful, tumor-like bubbles on my butthole.

-While everyone’s celebrating their stretch marks as signs of victory and strength, I’m stuck with these asshole hemorrhoids.
+While everyone’s celebrating their stretch marks as signs of victory and strength, I’m stuck with these asshole pregnancy hemorrhoids.
 I don’t even wanna claim my rectal condition, right now.

 Hashtag #HemorrhoidsAreHot #RealMomsHaveHemorrhoids #ShoutYourHemorrhoids #AnalFissuresForLife

 The pain started when I was eight weeks pregnant with my second child.
 I was really clueless as to what was going on with my anal area initially.
 I thought old people got hemorrhoids.

 One fine day, when the throbbing and aching in my anus was especially difficult to ignore, I was like, lemme check out this situation, for real.

 I went to my bathroom where the only big mirror in my house exists.
 I dropped trou, bent over, spread my cheeks and peeked over the side of my thigh.

 Lumps and bumps, in clumps, around my effing asshole.

 I screamed in panic and horror to my husband, “Google hemorrhoids!
 What do I do?!”